JamesB0010/Final-Year-Project/README.md

 <!-- USAGE EXAMPLES -->
-## Usage
+## Documentation

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+This space will cover the repo and projects file structures

+after reading this section you should have a better understanding on what scripts are used for what and how you can go about either running the project for yourself or extending the project with your own functionality

-_For more examples, please refer to the [Documentation](https://example.com)_
+for more information please refer to the implementation section of the [Dissertation](https://github.com/JamesB0010/Final-Year-Project/blob/main/Project%20Writing/James%20Bland%2022142846%20Final%20Dissertation.pdf)

+### Repo File Structure

+### Project File Structure

 <p align="right">(<a href="#readme-top">back to top</a>)</p>